edgexfoundry/edgex-docs/docs_src/V3TopLevelMigration.md

 ### Support Scheduler
 #### API Change
 - Added `authmethod` to support-scheduler actions DTO, which indicates how to authenticate the outbound URL.
-Its value can be `NONE` or `JWT`.
+Use `NONE` when running in non-secure mode and `JWT` when running in secure mode.

+See [Support Scheduler API Reference](../../../api/support/Ch-APISupportScheduler.md) for complete details.

 The statically declared `Interval` and `IntervalAction` will be created automatically.
 Any `Interval` and/or `IntervalAction` created via the V2 REST API will have to be recreated using the V3 REST API.
 If you have created a custom configuration with additional statically declared `Interval`s and `IntervalActions` see the [Configuration File](#configuration-file) section under [Customized Configuration](#customized-configuration) below.